Italian literature: Chivalric romance

-The Historia de excidio Trojae, attributed to Dares Phrygius, claimed to be an eyewitness account of the Trojan war.
-It provided inspiration for writers in other countries such as Benoît de Sainte-Maure, Herbort von Fritzlar, and Konrad von Würzburg.
-While Benoît wrote in French, he took his material from a Latin history.
-Herbort and Konrad used a French source to make an almost original work in their own language.
+The Historia de excidio Trojae, attributed to Dares Phrygius, claimed to be an eyewitness account of the Trojan War.
 Guido delle Colonne of Messina, one of the vernacular poets of the Sicilian school, composed the Historia destructionis Troiae.
-In his poetry Guido was an imitator of the Provençals, but in this book he converted Benoît's French romance into what sounded like serious Latin history.
+In his poetry, Guido was an imitator of the Provençals, but in this book he converted Benoît de Sainte-Maure's French romance into what sounded like serious Latin history.

 Much the same thing occurred with other great legends.
-Qualichino of Arezzo wrote couplets about the legend of Alexander the Great.
+Quilichino of Spoleto wrote couplets about the legend of Alexander the Great.
 Europe was full of the legend of King Arthur, but the Italians contented themselves with translating and abridging French romances.
 Jacobus de Voragine, while collecting his Golden Legend (1260), remained a historian.
-The intellectual life of Italy showed itself in an altogether special, positive, almost scientific form in the study of Roman law.
 Farfa, Marsicano, and other scholars translated Aristotle, the precepts of the school of Salerno, and the travels of Marco Polo, linking the classics and the Renaissance.

 At the same time, epic poetry was written in a mixed language, a dialect of Italian based on French: hybrid words exhibited a treatment of sounds according to the rules of both languages, had French roots with Italian endings, and were pronounced according to Italian or Latin rules.
-In short, the language of the epic poetry belonged to both tongues.
-Examples include the chansons de geste, Macaire, the Entre en Espagne written by Niccola of Padua, the Prise de Pampelune, and others.
-All this preceded the appearance of a purely Italian literature.
+Examples include the chansons de geste, Macaire, the Entrée d'Espagne written by Anonymous of Padua, the Prise de Pampelune, written by Niccolò of Verona, and others.
+All this preceded the appearance of purely Italian literature.